FOR FOREIGN AMATEUR RADIO LICENSEES

 (7) Station licenses will be granted for a period of your authorized stay in Japan up to five years, and not beyond the expiration date of your certificate.
 The license is renewable at 3,050 Yen per application.
 Five-year licenses are available for those who hold 'PERMISSION FOR PERMANENT RESIDENCE' (visa category 4-1-14) from Minister of Justice, Japan, but proof of this visa status must be provided with your application.

 (8) Different application procedure is necessary if you plan to run more than 200W output.
 Applications using the Ministry of Internal Affairs and Communications (MIC) specified form, all filled out in Japanese, must be submitted directly to the regional Bureau of Telecommunications (BT) in the call district where you will set-up your station in Japan.
 After provisional approval by BT, you must go through on-site inspection of your station by BT before being granted your license.
 This procedure may take more than three months.
 Please contact JARL (see item 2) beforehand for more details.

 (9) If your radio has 'Technical Standard Certification Number*', please mention the number along with the model and manufacturer names in your application form.

-(10) If your radio does not have 'Technical Standard Certification Number*', your radio needs to be assured by the authorized assurer called "TSS".
-The assurance fee is Yen 4,800 for a new license application and Yen 3,000 for additional radio to an existing license.
+(10) If your radio does not have 'Technical Standard Certification Number*', your radio needs to be assured by the authorized assurer called "JARD ".
+The assurance fee is Yen 4,100 for a single radio and Yen 1,000 each for additional radios as of October 1, 2019.